aoguai/LiYing/docs/README-EN.md

 ### Bundled Package

 If you are a Windows user and do not need to review the code, you can [download the bundled package](https://github.com/aoguai/LiYing/releases/latest) (tested on Windows 7 SP1 & Windows 10).
-Extract it and drag your images or directory into `run.bat` to start LiYing.
+Extract it and drag your images or directory into `run_en.bat` to start LiYing.

 ### Setup and Installation